HMS Juno (F46): Attacked and sunk

-Juno was attacked by an Italian CANT Z.1007 aircraft from 50th group, flown by Lt.
+Juno was attacked and sunk by five Italian CANT Z.1007 aircraft from 210th group, led by Lt.
 Mario Morassutti, as she steamed with the Mediterranean Fleet against the German sea-borne invasion of Crete and sank 30 nautical miles south-east of Crete on 21 May 1941.

 At the time of her sinking Juno was commanded by Cdr.
 St. John Reginald Joseph Tyrwhitt and would have had a complement of 183 to 218 seamen and officers.
 It is believed that 116 crew lost their lives after 3 powerful explosions split Juno in two, sinking her in around 97 seconds.